Flea and Tick Prevention with our Council Bluffs and Glenwood Veterinarians

 Cats and dogs are prone to fleas, there's no way around it.
 Ticks are also a fact of life for pets.
 While fleas are probably one of the most common issues facing pet owners, it's important to take it seriously.
 It's common for pet owners to take a relaxed approach to fleas and ticks, especially with an outside pet, but this is a mistake and can lead to serious health issues for your dog or cat.
+Animal Clinic Of Council Bluffs and Glenwood Veterinary Clinic offers year-round flea and tick prevention to keep your pets happy and healthy.

 Why It's So Important To Treat and Prevent Flea Infestations